Developing node-llama-cpp

 llama.cpp

-If the build fails on c++ errors, this may be due to breaking interface changes on the
+If the build fails on C++ errors, this may be due to breaking interface changes on the

 llama.cpp

-side, which happens pretty often recently.You're encouraged to make changes to the usage of
+side.You're encouraged to make changes to the usage of

 llama.cpp

-functions in thellama/addon.cpp
+functions in thellama/addon

-file to resolve these errors and then open a pull request for these changes separately from your main changes PR.We continually maintain the
+directory to resolve these errors and then open a pull request for these changes separately from your main changes PR.We continually maintain the

-file to keep it up to date with the latest changes ofllama.cpp
+directory to keep it up to date with the latest changes ofllama.cpp

 , so any help with this is greatly appreciated.